steveturbek/SunPower-PVS-Supervisor/README.md

 # SunPower PVS Supervisor

 A python script to exfiltrate residential solar electric data from a Sunpower PVS6 monitoring unit, without paying fees.
-It runs on a Raspberry Pi lugged into the device, or on home network.
+It runs on a Raspberry Pi plugged into the device, or on home network.

 ## Background Inspiration